Health concerns of hot tubs and pools

 To ensure effective disinfection, maintain your pH between 7.2 and 7.8 (ideal range).
 This will help reduce eye and skin irritations that can sometimes be caused by disinfectants.

 How do I measure water chemistry?

 The chemistry of your hot tub or pool water should be measured before and after use, or at least daily.
-Pool and hot tub owners should use a test kit that can measure, at minimum, the disinfectants and pH.
+Pool and hot tub owners should use a test kit that can measure, at minimum, the disinfectant used (free available chlorine, chlorine cyanurate or bromine) and pH.
 Take appropriate action whenever pool test results are outside of the recommended range.

 Your hot tub or pool vendor or chemical supplier can help you with more advanced chemical analyses, can advise you on which chemicals to buy, and how and when to use them safely.